jessicarush/react-notes/hooks.md

 - examples/useref_timeout_demo
 - examples/useref_scrollintoview_demo

+## useImperativeHandle

+[useImperativeHandle](https://react.dev/reference/react/useImperativeHandle) is a React Hook that lets you customize the handle exposed as a ref.
+See [Exposing a subset of the API with an imperative handle](https://react.dev/learn/manipulating-the-dom-with-refs#exposing-a-subset-of-the-api-with-an-imperative-handle).

 ## useReducer

 [useReducer](https://react.dev/reference/react/useReducer) is an alternative to useState and is usually preferable when you have complex state logic that involves multiple sub-values or when the next state depends on the previous one.